scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

 ### Schema details in ScalarDB

-In the application, you have tables with the following schema in the ScalarDB database:
+In this sample tutorial, you have tables with the following schema in the ScalarDB database:

 ```mermaid
 erDiagram